Duckchoy/AI-algos/README.md

                                 |- Hierarchical
 ```

+There are a few deep learning algorithms as well.
+E.g., simple (shallow) neural network.
+I will add more notebooks soon.

 ---
 Note: These files are for educational purposes only and can be copied, used for free.
-Bulk of these files were already posted [here](https://www.kaggle.com/milan400/machine-learning-algorithms-from-scratch/notebook) on Kaggle.
+Some of these files were already posted [here](https://www.kaggle.com/milan400/machine-learning-algorithms-from-scratch/notebook) on Kaggle.
 I will continue adding more algorithms with time.